About the Maritime Museum of San Diego

 Popular Public Events

 The museum hosts many events throughout the year to engage visitors and bring history to life.
-Such past and annual events include:
+Popular annual events include:

-- Chocolate Festival: A family friendly event with vendors focusing on chocolate edibles, fun & crafts for kids (including making their own chocolate pizza), demonstrations and other interesting items for adults.
+- Chocolate Festival: A family friendly event with vendors focusing on chocolate edibles, fun & crafts for kids, demonstrations and other interesting items for adults.

 - Sea Chantey Festival: Sailor’s songs come to life with life music recreating popular sea chanteys.
 Presented in partnership with the San Diego Folk Heritage.